-TagLib is a library for reading and editing audio meta data, commonly know as tags.
+TagLib is a library for reading and editing audio metadata, commonly known as tags.

 Features: